To read 400-word biographies of our associates based throughout Europe, click on a country below:

 Anne loves discovering people from different backgrounds.
 She supports the development of girls and women through associations such as SEWA and Kings Trust College in India, promotes coaching as Board member of ICF Belgium, and enjoys friends and life in Brussels.

-*MICHAEL PANTLIN, one of only four GROVEWELL Senior Associates worldwide, is an executive coach who enjoys helping leaders to conquer the challenges of change.
+*MICHAEL PANTLIN, one of only five GROVEWELL Senior Associates worldwide, is an executive coach who enjoys helping leaders to conquer the challenges of change.
 He has a particular interest in strategic change in global organizations where multiple cultures need to be bridged.
 He provides services with equal effectiveness in Dutch/Flemish as well as in English.

 Michael was born and bred in England before studying and living in the Netherlands.
 He holds a master of science in industrial engineering from the University of Eindhoven.
 Later, he completed a management course at the American Management Association in Chicago.
 More recently, after he’d become interested in executive coaching, Michael completed three courses: one in management and executive coaching at the School for Coaching; one in cross-cultural coaching with Rosinski & Company; and one that led to certification in the “Intercultural Readiness Check” instrument by Intercultural Business Improvement.